ogradyc01/GoldenCheetah/UG_ChartTypes_Trends.md

 * `Power Shading `- if checked, shows the power zones, along the curve.
 Only has effect for 'Data Series' = 'Power'.
 * `Show Grid`- if checked, the plot area get's a grid for easier analysis
 * `Show Bests `- if checked, shows the 'MMP' curve (the best value for point of duration of the X-Axis) for the 'Data Series' selected
-* `Show as percentage` - only for single rides on the 'Activities' view - if checked, it shows not the absolute values, but the percentage of the actual ride value in relation to 'Bests'
+* `Show as percentage` - only for single activities on the 'Activities' view - if checked, it shows not the absolute values, but the percentage of the actual activity value in relation to 'Bests'
-* `Show curve heat` - shows the number of rides, whose maximal power duration is within 10% of the best
+* `Show curve heat` - shows the number of activities, whose maximal power duration is within 10% of the best
 * `Show curve heat by date` - ...
-* `Shade Intervals` - only for single rides on the 'Activities' view - shows separate curves for an interval, if you select it on the 'Side Bar' - multiple selection of intervals is possible
+* `Shade Intervals` - only for single activities on the 'Activities' view - shows separate curves for an interval, if you select it on the 'Side Bar' - multiple selection of intervals is possible

 ![CP Model](https://raw.githubusercontent.com/GoldenCheetah/GoldenCheetah/master/doc/wiki/CriticalMeanMaximal_CP_Model_Extended.jpg)